 Napa Valley AVA

-Today’s Maroon Wines has grown to a 10,000-case entity and has seen much success over the years.
-Paul attributes much of this success to the fantastic terroir of his vineyards.
-The vines on his property are all considered hillside in nature and provide superior fruit that makes the job of winemaking that much easier.
-“Everyone in the business knows that it is the earth and the combination of drainage and minerals that make the difference,” Paul explained.
-“We are blessed to have everything we need in one place.”
+Paul Maroon was also a firm believer in terroir-driven wines.
+“Everyone in the business knows that it is the earth and the combination of drainage and minerals that make the difference,” he was once quoted as saying.
+“We at Maroon Vineyard are blessed to have everything we need in one particular place.”

 Map of the area

 Dear Platinum Wine Club Members,

 It is very exciting for us to offer for the first time a 100% Cabernet Sauvignon from this vineyard!
 This wine really showcases the quality of these special grapes.
 On the nose, the wine has dark berry fruit, mocha and coffee aromas.
 On the palate, the wine has medium weight tannins, a rich core, and a long finish.
 It will age well for 12 to 15 years.